 When you see the status WAN Port is unplugged in your router then there is a problem with your internet connection.
 The WAN port is connected to your modem, so the ethernet cable between your router and modem and make sure that both ends are connected properly.

 If the problem persists then try to restart both the router and modem first.
 If that doesn’t help then another good option is to replace the ethernet cable between the router and modem.
-Sometimes the cable or connectors gets damaged which may result in a bad connection between the two devices.
+Sometimes the cable or connectors get damaged which may result in a bad connection between the two devices.

 If you have replaced the cable and restarted both devices and still get the message WAN port is unplugged then there is most likely a problem with your router or modem.
 Try connecting a computer directly to the modem, if it can access the internet, then the router is broken.
 Otherwise most likely the modem.